I believe people are experts in their lives and so I meet them where they are, in the moment....

 Parenting and family Issues

 Originally from the South, I received my graduate degree in Counseling from The University of Memphis in 2005.
-I was a 2008 recipient of the Visionary Voice advocacy award from the National Sexual Violence Resource Center and in 2006 was selected as one of the “Women Who Make a Difference” in Memphis Woman magazine in 2011, In 2011, I moved to Vermont where I fell in love with its way of life as a great place to live with my partner and raise our daughter, dogs, cats, and ducks.
+I was a 2008 recipient of the Visionary Voice advocacy award from the National Sexual Violence Resource Center and in 2006 was selected as one of the “Women Who Make a Difference” in Memphis Woman magazine in 2011, In 2011, I moved to Vermont where I fell in love with its outdoor culture and way of life as a great place to live with my partner and raise our daughter, dogs, cats, and ducks.
+In 2016, having worked for organizations in leadership positions for fifteen years, I returned to my roots, direct care, and it is there I practice meaningful work.

 I have authored “Child Care and Education in Vermont", an article in Boston Federal Reserve Bank 2015 Winter Issue of Communities and Banking.
 I have also co-authored additional publications including: 2015 How Are Vermont’s Young Children & Families?
 Report; 2014 How Are Vermont’s Young Children?
 Report; and the 2010 article, “Child Well-Being as a Policy Development Framework,” in Big Ideas: Game-Changers for Children by First Focus, a nonpartisan advocacy organization based in Washington, D.C.